 Suicide Prevention Awareness #BeThere

 September is National Suicide Prevention Awareness Month.
-Organizations across the country will focus their efforts this month to raise awareness about suicide and prevention.
-The TAPS family would like you to join us to provide education on both risk and protective factors and offer connections to crisis and community resources as we spread a message of hope, help and healing.
+Organizations across the country will focus their efforts to raise awareness about suicide and prevention.
+The TAPS family would like you to join us to provide education on both risk and protective factors and offer connections to crisis and community resources as we spread a message of hope, help, and healing.

 At TAPS, we understand that hope saves lives and that negative messaging may increase hopelessness in those who are suffering.
 We prepared safe messaging guidelines and a resource tool kit to help all of us enter National Suicide Prevention Awareness Month with the best information on prevention and reporting.
 During September, we would like to hear your stories of healing and finding hope after loss.
 Share with others what you have learned about suicide prevention since your loss.
 Most importantly, we would love to see pictures of your loved one and hear about the fabulous life he or she lived.